borti4938/n64rgb_pcb/README.md

 I recommend using _/CS (75ohm)_ except if you have a true TTL sink, which is usually not the case!
 In virtually 99% of all setups connecting the sync wire to _/CS (75ohm)_ is the way to go.

-On installations with the flex cables follows that you have to close SJ3 bottom on the flex.
+On installations with the flex cables follows that you must close SJ3 bottom on the flex.
 Please note the Jumper Setup section to correctly setup the sync level.

 #### 5.4 Extra GND Wire

 Connect an extra GND wire to the heat sink screw.
-This improves return path properies of the digital video lines.
+This improves return path properties of the digital video lines.

 ![](./doc/img/Extra_GND.jpg)